philcryer/dotfiles/README.md

 dotty
 =====

-My dotfiles for bash, zsh, git and vim.
+My dotfiles for profile, bash, zsh, git and vim.